RupeshKumar4511/Java-Programming-code/README.md

 **Remember that Content Pane is a layer of container.**

 <br>

 **How to use SetBounds(x-axis , y- axis , width, height)**
 <br>
-Remember that in swinng or awt gui , the origin start from top left .
+Remember that in swing or awt gui, the origin start from top left .

 ![image](https://github.com/RupeshKumar4511/Java-Programming-code/assets/149661006/f4a9bffb-82d1-46c3-9184-9fdde918a525)